runalsh/epam_hw/kuber/3/README.md

 cat: blablabla/privet.txt: No such file or directory [root@minio-d79bcf688-s76b8 /]#
 ```
-nothing bacause we added emtydir to volume /blablabla
+nothing bacause we added as emtydir to volume /blablabla